MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/06-dataops/02-es-aai-devops.md

 Figure 1, illustrates how their automation principle are implemented for a Data Landing Zone.
 How they call API's and the functions of each team.

-## Data Management Subscription Deployment Process
+## Data Management Landing Zone Deployment Process

- The Data Platform Ops team are responsible for deploying a Data Management Subscription before any Data Landing Zones are created.
-The Data Management Subscription should have its own repository which is maintained by the Data Platform team.
+ The Data Platform Ops team are responsible for deploying a Data Management Landing Zone before any Data Landing Zones are created.
+The Data Management Landing Zone should have its own repository which is maintained by the Data Platform team.

 >[!CAUTION]
->A Data Management Subscription must be created before any Data Landing Zones are deployed.
+>A Data Management Landing Zone must be created before any Data Landing Zones are deployed.

 ## Data Landing Zone Deployment Process